mdarif551578/ronggriho-ui/blueprint.md

 - **Static & Info Pages**:
     - About Us, Contact, FAQ, Privacy Policy, Terms of Service, Return Policy.

-### Admin Panel
-- **Dashboard**:
-    - At-a-glance view of key metrics (revenue, orders, customers).
-- **Product Management**:
-    - View a list of all products.
-    - Add new products with all necessary details.
-    - Edit existing product details.
-    - Delete products.
-- **Order Management**:
-    - View a list of all customer orders.
-    - View order details and update order status.
-- **User Management**:
-    - View a list of all registered users.
-    - Grant and revoke admin privileges.
-- **Secure Login**:
-    - Separate login for administrators, role-based access control.

 ## 3. Technical Architecture

 - **Framework**: Next.js 14+ with App Router.